 Nottingham Castle

-The Castle is basically Nottingham’s museum, art gallery and tourist attraction rolled into one.
+Nottingham Castle is basically the city’s museum, art gallery and tourist attraction rolled into one.
 The building doesn’t look like a castle, but there’s a very good historical reason for that.
 What you see today is actually a former stately home, originally belonging to the Dukes of Newcastle.
 This Ducal mansion was built on the site of the former castle which was destroyed in the English Civil War.
 The one part of the old castle still standing is the beautiful gatehouse which welcomes you to the site.

-Another highlight at Nottingham Castle are the gardens.
-In the summer, the castle gardens are beautiful and make sure you spend some time looking at the view by the cafe at the far end of the building near the flagpole.
-From here, you can see much of south Nottinghamshire including the impressive floodlights at Trent Bridge, Green’s Windmill, the homes of Notts County (the world’s oldest league football club) and Nottingham Forest, the striking design of the HM Inland Revenue buildings and the luxurious historic houses of the gated community of “The Park”.
-The castle also has a new cafe and shop right by the gatehouse which you can use without paying the entrance fee
+Make sure you spend a bit of time in the castle grounds on your visit.
+The view by the cafe at the far end of the building near the flagpole is amazing!
+From here, you can see much of south Nottinghamshire including the impressive floodlights at Trent Bridge, Green’s Windmill, the homes of Notts County (the world’s oldest league football club) and Nottingham Forest, the striking design of the old HM Inland Revenue buildings and the luxurious historic houses of the gated community of “The Park” (pictured below).

 Nottingham is famous for its caves.
 The city has them everywhere and the ones under the castle have a history much older and darker than the building above it.
 If Robin Hood were ever held at the castle, it probably would have been in these caves.
+Cave tours are not always available, but when they are you see a side to the castle that you will miss out on if you don’t take the tours.
+There is an extra fee for cave tours.
+The castle also has a new cafe and shop right by the gatehouse which you can use without paying the entrance fee (pictured below).

 LOCATION & CONTACT